Sheng-xc/MSCMR_seg/readme.md

 Pretrained models with bathsize = 8 and epoch = 30 are stored in `checkpoints/model_name`.

 ## Prediction
-To use the models for segmentation, please prepare `test.txt` in the data path as descibed above and type:
+To use the models for segmentation, please prepare `test.txt` in the data path as described above and type:

 ```
 python predict.py --load_path checkpoints/"model name" --predict_mode multiple --threshold 0.6 --dim 240